DataDog/libdatadog/rfc/0001-crashtracker-user-visable-log.md

     The collector SHOULD collect as many as it can, but MAY cap the number of spans that it tracks.
     TODO: What format do users expect here?
 - `tags`:
-    A set of key:value pairs, representing user
+    A set of key:value pairs, representing any tags the crashtracking system wishes to associate with the crash.
+    The receiver SHOULD NOT assume that any particular tags will be present.

 ### Extensibility